1.3. Install on Mac OS X¶

 From the “Tools” menu select “How to Install For Command Line Use”.
 From the dialog that pops up, note the

-cmake-gui path.
+cmake-gui path, this may be required later.
 Open a terminal by executing Cmd+Space, typing terminal and confirming with Enter.
 Type:

 sudo mkdir -p /usr/local/bin sudo /Applications/CMake.app/Contents/bin/cmake-gui --install=/usr/local/bin